State Rep. Files Bill to Gut Texas' Castle Doctrine

 In addition to adding a requirement to “safely retreat” before using deadly force, the bill also strips out two crimes to which a person could use deadly force — robbery and aggravated robbery.

-An apparent parody reporting the legislator’s thoughts about the bill explains:
+An apparent parody posted on many blogs and social media platforms reports the legislator’s thoughts about the bill explains:

 Under the new law the homeowner’s obligation is to flee the home at the first sign of intrusion.
 If fleeing is not possible he must cooperate with the intruder.
 But if violence breaks out it is the homeowner’s responsibility to make sure no one gets hurt.
 The best way to achieve this is to use the minimum non-lethal force possible because intruders will be able to sue for any injuries they receive at the hands of the homeowner.”

 “In most instances the thief needs the money more than the homeowner does,” Meza reasoned.
-“The homeowner’s insurance we reimburse his losses.
+“The homeowner’s insurance [will] reimburse his losses.
 On balance, the transfer of property is likely to lead to a more equitable distribution of wealth.
 If my bill can help make this transfer a peaceful one so much the better.”

 Bob Price serves as associate editor and senior news contributor for the Breitbart Texas-Border team.
 He is an original member of the Breitbart Texas team.
 Price is a regular panelist on Fox 26 Houston’s Sunday-morning talk show, What’s Your Point?
 Follow him on Twitter @BobPriceBBTX, Parler @BobPrice, and Facebook.